African American and African Studies Major

 The nature of the cognate areas and the breadth requirement insures that our majors will be knowledgeable about the full interpretive, conceptual, and geographic scope of AAAS.
 In addition, the capstone/senior research seminar and our distribution requirement--which force our majors to take a total of 18 hours in courses at the 4000-level and above--will insure a rigorous program of study allowing our graduates to compete on an equal or superior footing with graduates from sister units and other institutions for graduate or professional school admissions and for jobs.

-For more information or to schedule an appointment please contact Mollie Workman, our AAAS Major and Minor advisor.
+For more information or to schedule an appointment please contact Lorraine Levels, our AAAS Major and Minor advisor.